whymin/HOB/README.md

 *Min Wei, Xudong Zhang, Xiaolin Pan, Bo Wang, Changge Ji, Yifei Qi, and John Z.H.
 Zhang.In Silico Prediction of Human Oral Bioavailability with Improved Accuracy (submitted)*

 *The data used in this paper can be obtained from `all_data_set.xlsx `

+## Model Parameters License

+The HOB prediction models parameters are made available for non-commercial use only, under the terms of the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+You can find details at: https://creativecommons.org/licenses/by-nc/4.0/legalcode